compgenomics2019/Team1-GenePrediction/README.md

 `-o` :the output folder for your outputs.
 ### Description of output
 There will be two folders in your output folder:\
-`knownprotein` : The fasta files in this folder have got rid of the sequences that do not have hit in blast.\
+`knownprotein/` : The fasta files in this folder have got rid of the sequences that do not have hit in blast.\
-`novelgene` : The fasta files in this folder do not have hit in blast.
+`novelgene/` : The fasta files in this folder do not have hit in blast.